 - Previous year’s tax return(s).

-- Checkbook if you want to direct deposit any refund(s) or direct debit any amounts due.
+- Checking or savings account information if you want to direct deposit any refund(s) or direct debit any amounts due.

 - Identity Protection PIN (IP PIN) (for each individual if applicable).